RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud: Experimental evaluation

 In this experiment, we aim to quantify the scalability of \mempool-\sys.
 We consider two factors of scalability: (1) scalability w.r.t increasing replication factor and (2) scalability w.r.t increasing payload size.

+Although we conducted experiments with both Multi-Paxos and Raft, we observed the same throughput and latency behavior due to their identical protocol structure during normal-case replication (both replicate in a single network round trip, serialized through a leader).
+Therefore, for clarity in figures and explanation, we present only the Multi-Paxos results.

-\textbf{Scalability w.r.t increasing replication factor}: In this experiment, we evaluate the scalability of \mempool-\sys by running it with an ensemble of three (minimum replication allowed), five (common replication factor) and eleven replicas (improved robustness to concurrent replica failures), located in geographically separated AWS regions. \footnote{Note that, unlike blockchain algorithms where consensus algorithms are measured for up to a hundred nodes\cite{gelashvili2022jolteon}, crash fault tolerant protocols are designed to scale up to 9--11 nodes in practice \cite{barcelona2008mencius, kogias2020hovercraft}} \footnote{We did not use Rabia in this experiment, given that Rabia only performs well in the LAN} \footnote{We use EPaxos only in the 3 and 5 replica deployments, due to a dependency-checking bug, we found in the existing code of Epaxos\cite{epaxos-code-modified} that appears when the number of replicas are greater than 5} \cref{fig:normal_case_wan_performance_replicas} (and \cref{fig:normal_case_wan_performance_tail_3_11_replicas} in appendix) compare the scalability of \mempool-\sys with pipelined \sys, pipelined Multi-Paxos, and pipelined EPaxos, for different replication factors.
+\textbf{Scalability w.r.t increasing replication factor}: In this experiment, we evaluate the scalability of \mempool-\sys by running it with an ensemble of three (minimum replication allowed), five (common replication factor) and eleven replicas (improved robustness to concurrent replica failures), located in geographically separated AWS regions. \cref{fig:normal_case_wan_performance_replicas} compare the scalability of \mempool-\sys against pipelined \sys, pipelined Multi-Paxos, and pipelined EPaxos, for different replication factors.

-\textit{Multi-Paxos and \sys}: We observe that the saturation throughput of Multi-Paxos and \sys decreases from 230k to 130k cmd/sec when the replication factor is increased from 3--11.
+\textbf{\sys vs \{Multi-Paxos and Raft\}}: We observe that the saturation throughput of Multi-Paxos and \sys decreases from 230k to 130k cmd/sec (under 600ms median latency) when the replication factor is increased from 3--11.
 With increasing replica count, the leader replica in \sys and Multi-Paxos has to send and receive more messages, due to increased quorum sizes, hence the performance is bottlenecked by the leader's bandwidth capacity.